mfrancetic/mars-real-estate/README.md

 # Mars Real Estate

-This is an pp for the [Android App Development in Kotlin course on Udacity](https://classroom.udacity.com/courses/ud9012/).
+This is an app for the [Android App Development in Kotlin course on Udacity](https://classroom.udacity.com/courses/ud9012/).

 ## MarsRealEstate